 There’s a free version for newcomers and hobbyists, one that focuses on animation and VFX, one that’s designed for modelers, and one that comes with the full 3D experience for those who need it.
 More options are never bad.

 5. Adobe After Effects (Paid)

 Adobe has several great tools, but After Effects is certainly among the best.

 This piece of VFX software is great in post-production and can help you spice up your footage with some interesting and realistic effects.
 It has been used in everything from small shorts to full-length Hollywood features.

 This is good for beginners but has an extensive enough toolkit to keep professionals happy as well.
 It gives artists and creators a ton of control to build what they want and allows for data-based animation.
 You can quickly create titles, introductions, and transitions for your project as well.

 The software is also fully compatible with other Adobe products and software.
 It lets you start from scratch, or build off of presets depending on what you prefer.
 As an added bonus, the software is always being updated with new features and functionality.

-Any of the above VFX software options can help you create brilliant effects in film, TV, commercials, and personal projects.
+Any of the above VFX software options can help you create brilliant effects in movies and personal projects.
 They are quite strong and have a ton of versatility to ensure you’ll always have what you need.

 Do you know any other pieces of VFX software that we should have mentioned here?
 If so, be sure to let us know in a comment down below!